 Davis was instrumental in launching the ATP Tour in 1990 as a founding member of the board of directors.
 Over the years he held several positions with the ATP, including Director of Player Services, manager of the ATP Tour Headquarters Tennis Facility and Director of Licensing.
 Prior to his arrival in Santa Barbara, Davis was an assistant coach at Cal.

 Among his other experiences in the world of tennis, Davis has provided color commentary for ESPN, USA Network and Prime Network.

 Davis is married to his wife Jill and has two sons.
-His eldest son, Taylor attends UC San Diego and his youngest son, Kyle, attends UC Santa Cruz in the fall.
+His eldest son, Taylor graduated from UC San Diego in 2012 and his youngest son, Kyle, graduated from UC Santa Cruz in 2014.